Montecruz Beach Resort, Zambales (Travel)

 Our Cottage

-Here’s our cottage and it’s also very far from the shore.
-As I talked to the lifeguard, he said that the big waves are bringing more sand to the seashore that makes the cottages get farther to the beach.
+Here’s our cottage, and it’s also very far from the shore.
+When I talked to the lifeguard, he mentioned that the big waves are bringing more sand to the seashore, which makes the cottages get farther from the beach.
 See my picture below.

 I like that there are many shower rooms and comfort rooms at this beach.
 Moreover, instead of palm trees, pine trees are the ones present on this beach.